Selamawit-Alemu/portfolio-forecasting/README.md

 * Risk metrics (Value at Risk, Sharpe Ratio)
 * Visualizations and key insights

-## Key Deliverables

-    Robust Data Pipeline: A src/data_cleaning.py script that systematically handles missing values and ensures data quality.

-    Core Financial Insights: Calculation and interpretation of Value at Risk (VaR) and the Sharpe Ratio.

-    Interactive Dashboard: A Streamlit dashboard that visualizes asset performance, risk, and correlation in real-time.
-This is the primary user interface for the project's findings.

 The repository is structured to ensure **professional organization** and **full reproducibility**.